DFCA: Decentralized Federated Clustering Algorithm: Experiments

 \section{Experiments}

 Next, we present our experiments with DFCA in practical learning settings.
 As common in the clustered FL literature \citep{IFCA, lin2025fedspd, FEDSOFT}, we conduct experiments on the MNIST \citep{MNIST}, EMNIST \citep{emnist}, CIFAR-10 \citep{cifar}, and FEMNIST \citep{femnist} datasets, while applying rotations to the data to create different distributions.
 Our method is compared to the decentralized soft-clustering method FedSPD \citep{lin2025fedspd} and the optimized Decentralized Federated Averaging algorithm DFedAvgM \cite{sun2021decentralizedfederatedaveraging}.
 IFCA \citep{IFCA} serves as the centralized baseline.
 After providing results for additional experiments with different connection probabilities, we discuss the communication efficiency and analyze the results of our experiments.
-Further details on the exact settings of our experiments can be found in the appendix.